cassidyormiston/Wordle/README.md

 ## Assumptions with custom game play

 The length of the word is in between 3 and 9 characters inclusive.

-The order in which the arguments are given is as specified above
+The order in which the arguments are given is as specified above.